 Review of Hearing Board Decision

 The student or the faculty member may appeal a decision of the Hearing Board.
-The appeal must be directed to the ean of the course’s college, in writing, and shall be constructed according to one or both of the guidelines established below.
-The appeal shall be submitted within 4 weeks of notification of the Hearing Board’s decision, but exceptions to this deadline may be granted by the ean on showing of good cause.
-If the Hearing Board’s decision involves students from more than one college, the eans involved shall consult with each other.
+The appeal must be directed to the Dean of the course’s college, in writing, and shall be constructed according to one or both of the guidelines established below.
+The appeal shall be submitted within 4 weeks of notification of the Hearing Board’s decision, but exceptions to this deadline may be granted by the Dean on showing of good cause.
+If the Hearing Board’s decision involves students from more than one college, the Deans involved shall consult with each other.

 Appeal of a finding that a violation occurred.
 A student who has been found in violation of this policy by the Hearing Board, or whose finding of violation in a Primary Appeal was upheld by the Hearing Board, may appeal on one or both of the following grounds: